oam-dev/rudr/CONTRIBUTING.md

 ```

 To delete this, just do a `kubectl delete configuration first-app` and it will cascade and delete all of the pieces.

+## Contributing via pull requests

+Like any good open source project, we use Pull Requests (PRs) to track code changes.
+Please familiarize yourself with the **Status** labels on the [labels](https://github.com/microsoft/scylla/labels) page.

+1. Fork the repo, modify to address the issue.
+2. Link the PR to the issue.
+3. Submit a pull request.

+### PR Lifecycle

+1. PR creation
+    - We more than welcome PRs that are currently in progress.
+They are a great way to keep track of
+    important work that is in-flight, but useful for others to see.
+If a PR is a work in progress,
+    it **should** be prefaced with "WIP: [title]" and add `Status: In Progress` will be added as a label.
+You should add the `Status: Review Needed` **label** once the PR is ready for review and remove "WIP" from the title.
+    - It is preferred, but not required, to have a PR tied to a specific issue.
+There can be
+    circumstances where if it is a quick fix then an issue might be overkill.
+The details provided
+    in the PR description would suffice in this case.
+2. Triage
+    - The maintainer in charge of triaging will apply the proper labels for the issue.
+This should
+    include at least a status label and a milestone.
+3. Assigning reviews
+    - All PRs require 1 review approval from a maintainer before being merged.
+4. Reviewing/Discussion
+    - All reviews will be completed using Github review tool.
+    - A "Comment" review should be used when there are questions about Scylla.
+This type of review does not count as approval.
+    - A "Changes Requested" review indicates that changes need to be made before they will be
+    merged.
+    - Reviewers should update labels as needed (such as `Status: Needs rebase`).
+    - When a review is approved, the reviewer should add `LGTM` as a comment.
+    - Final approval is required by a designated owner (see `.github/CODEOWNERS` file).
+Merging is blocked without this final approval.
+Approvers will factor reviews from all other reviewers into their approval process.
+5. PR owner should try to be responsive to comments by answering questions or changing text.
+Once all comments have been addressed,
+   the PR is ready to be merged.
+When it gets merged, the `Status: Completed` will be added signifying that it is in the next release candidate.
+6. Merge or close
+    - A PR should stay open until a Final Approver (see above) has marked the PR approved
+    - PRs can be closed by the author without merging
+    - PRs may be closed by a Final Approver if the decision is made that the PR is not going to be merged

+## Contributing via Issues

+There are more ways to contribute to open source projects than pull requests.
+We implore users to open issues with any suggestions or problems discovered.
+Issues are used as the primary method for tracking work in the milestones on the project.

+### Issue Types

+To learn about issue types, please read the [labels](https://github.com/microsoft/scylla/labels) page.

+### Issue Lifecycle

+The issue lifecycle is mainly driven by the core maintainers, but is good information for those
+contributing to Scylla.
+All issue types follow the same general lifecycle.
+Differences are noted below.
+1. Issue creation
+2. Triage
+    - The maintainer in charge of triaging will apply the proper labels for the issue.
+This
+    includes labels for type, projects/milestones and metadata.
+    - (If needed) Clean up the title to succinctly and clearly state the issue.
+Also ensure
+    that proposals are prefaced with "Proposal".
+    - We attempt to do this process at least once per work day.
+3. Discussion
+    - Enhancement, bug and document issues should be connected to the PR that resolves it.
+    - Whoever is working on an issue should claim the issue in the comments.
+    - Issues should stay open until a maintainer closes it or the owner of the issue decides to close it.
+4. Issue closure

+## Triaging and Milestones

+### Milestones

+To get an overview of the milestones that are being tracked for Scylla please visit the [Milestones](https://github.com/microsoft/hydra-spec/milestones) page.

+### Triaging

+Each day, someone from a Hydra related team should act as the triager.
+This person will be in charge triaging new PRs and issues throughout the day.
+Anyone can volunteer as the traiger.
+If no one has volunteered by 10:00 AM PST, someone from Steelthread will triage.

+Broader discussion of any issues can be raised during the bi-weekly community call.
+Issues might be brought into milestones, removed from milestones or moved between milestones during the call.